 According to a recent study in China, viral conjunctivitis may be a symptom of COVID-19.
 The study found conjunctival congestion in 9 of the 1,099 patients (0.8%) who were confirmed to have coronavirus.

 If you suspect you have pink eye, call your eye doctor in Americus right away.
-Given the current coronavirus crisis, we ask patients to call prior to presenting themselves at the office of Ray D. Williams, OD, as it will allow the staff to assess your condition and adequately prepare for your visit.
+Given the current coronavirus crisis, we ask patients to call prior to presenting themselves at the office of our team of eye doctors, as it will allow the staff to assess your condition and adequately prepare for your visit.

 Contact Lenses or Eyeglasses?

 Many people who wear contact lenses are thinking about switching to eyeglasses for the time being to lower the threat of being infected with coronavirus.

 Wearing glasses may provide an extra layer of protection if someone coughs on you; hopefully that infected droplet will hit the lens and not your eye.
 However, one must still be cautious, as the virus can reach the eyes from the exposed sides, tops and bottoms around your frames.
 Unlike specialized safety goggles, glasses are not considered a safe way to prevent coronavirus.

 If you wear contacts, make sure to properly wash your hands prior to removing or inserting them.
 Consider ordering a 3 to 6 month supply of contact lenses and solution; some opticals provide home delivery of contact lenses and solutions.
 At this stage there is no recommendation to wear daily lenses over monthlies.

 Don't switch your contact lens brand or solution, unless approved by your optometrist or optician.